Good news! You can now use our app for Android to read contactless cards

 - Tag “50” – Application Label, such as “Visa Credit”, etc. We always find such a tag in cards known to us.

 - Tag “9F2A”, Kernel Identifier.
-We never find such a tag in cards known to us.
+We rarely find such a tag in cards known to us.
 Default kernels are Kernel 2 for Mastercard and Kernel 3 for Visa.